-ASSIGNMENT, QUIZ, TEST AND EXAM POLICIES:
+ASSIGNMENT, TEST AND EXAM POLICIES:

 - Assignments must be submitted by the due date.
 Late assignments will not be accepted.
 No extensions or re-writes will be granted.
-Any missed assignments will receive a grade of zero. - Quizzes, tests and exams will be written as scheduled.
-Scheduling will take place for quizzes and exams as the course progresses and you will be given ample, advance notice of important dates. - Major tests are tentatively scheduled for Oct.
-7, 2019 and Nov.
-18, 2019.
+Any missed assignments will receive a grade of zero. - Tests and exams will be written as scheduled.
+Scheduling will take place for tests and exams as the course progresses and you will be given ample, advance notice of important dates.
+Unexcused absences during a test or quiz will earn a grade of zero.
+For excused absences, the weighting of the test may be transferred to the final exam at the instructor's discretion.
+Students with absences in excess of 6 classes will be refused the ability to move any test weightings to the final exam.
+No re-writes will be granted for missed exams or unsuccessful attempts. - Calculators and approved translation devices are the only electronic devices allowed during quizzes, major tests or the final exam.
+Cell phone calculators may not be used in examinations. - Term tests are tentatively scheduled for Oct.
+2, 2020 and Nov.
+13, 2020.
 Do not plan activities or trips on these 2 days.
-Unexcused absences during a quiz or test will earn a grade of zero.
-For excused absences, the weighting of the test may be transferred to the final exam at the instructor's discretion. - Calculators and approved translation devices are the only electronic devices allowed during quizzes, major tests or the final exam.
-Cell phone calculators may not be used in examinations.

-Final exams will be written in the gym and scheduled by the Registrar during the exam period from December 11-20, 2019.
+Unexcused absences during a test will earn a grade of zero. - The term tests will be conducted remotely online.
+Format utilized will be announced prior to midterm exam - o To participate in the midterm exam a headset or speakers, microphone, and a web camera is required. - Final exams will be written as scheduled by the Registrar during the exam period from December 11-20, 2020.
 Do not plan activities or trips during this period.
-Re-writes for the final exam will not be granted, and any unexcused absences will earn a grade of zero.
+Re-writes for the final exam will not be granted, and any unexcused absences will earn a grade of zero. - Final examinations will be conducted remotely online.
+Format utilized will be announced prior to exam. - o To participate in the final examination a headset or speakers, microphone, and a web camera is required.